emon51/Online-Exam-Management-API/README.md

 # Exam-Mangement-System
-A simple Exam Management API built with FastAPI and SQLite.
+A simple Exam Management System built with FastAPI and SQLite.
 Teachers can create exams and questions, and students can submit answers and receive scores.
 No authentication is currently implemented.

 # Features